ObjectUIObjectUI

 User-Scoped State Persistence

-Object UI keeps two pieces of per-user UI state — Favorites (pinned apps) and Recent Items (last visited entities) — alive across reloads, devices, and accounts.
+Object UI keeps two pieces of per-user UI state — Favorites (pinned apps, starred records, and pinned navigation entries) and Recent Items (last visited entities) — alive across reloads, devices, and accounts.
 The persistence layer is backend-agnostic: drop in an adapter, or just let it run on localStorage.

 Design